Neo23x0/log4shell-detector/README.md

   --quick             Skip log lines that don't contain a 2021 or 2022 time stamp --debug             Debug output
   --summary           Show summary only
+  --silent            Silent Mode.
+Only output on matches and errors
 ```

 ## Get started